-- Additional Costs: In California, a timber harvest plan (THP) or a non-industrial timber management plan (NTMP) must be approved before selling timber.
-For example, an 80-acre THP usually costs up to \$25,000 and must be approved prior to each harvest.
+• Additional Costs: In California, a timber harvest plan (THP) or a non-industrial timber management plan (NTMP) must be approved before selling timber.
+For example, an 160-acre THP usually costs up to \$45,000 and must be approved prior to each harvest.
 A more economical alternative for the long-term landowner is the NTMP.
-The more thorough NTMP costs up to \$35,000 for an 80-acre parcel, but once approved by the state, it is good forever without re-applying each time trees are harvested. - Tax breaks make investing in long-term forest restoration economically attractive.
-For example, a high-income investor purchased a recently logged 71-acre forest for \$160,000 (\$100,000 down, \$60,000 mortgage) in 1999.
-A conservation easement was placed on the property, limiting logging and development in perpetuity and setting-aside 15% of the acreage to return to old-growth.
+The more thorough NTMP costs up to \$65,000 for an 160-acre parcel.
+But once approved by the state, it is good forever with no need to reapply each time trees are harvested.

+• Tax breaks make investing in long-term forest restoration economically attractive.
+For example, in 1999 we did a conservation easement project on 71 acres.
+While today's prices would be double or more, the same principles apply.
+A high-income investor purchased a recently-logged forest for \$160,000 (\$100,000 down, \$60,000 mortgage) and a conservation easement was placed on the property, limiting logging and development in perpetuity and setting aside 15% of the acreage to return to old-growth.
 Writing the easement required legal help, a certified property appraisal and an NTMP forest management plan with total costs of \$40,000. \$30,000 was spent cleaning up the logging mess and improving the forest prior to the appraisal.
 Mortgage and property taxes for the first tax year were \$5,000.
 Total cash invested was \$185,000 with \$84,000 in tax-deductible expenses (easement costs, improvement expenses, mortgage interest and property taxes).

-The investor gave up many development and subdivision rights to the property (retaining one building site on 1.5 acres).
-The appraisal determined the easement lowered the property value from \$200,000 to \$85,000.
+• The investor gave up many development and subdivision rights to the property (retaining one building site on 1.5 acres).
+The appraisal determined that the easement lowered the property value from \$200,000 to \$85,000.
 The difference, \$115,000, is a charitable contribution.
 In the investor's 50% marginal tax bracket (State & Federal), the \$84,000 in deductions and the \$115,000 in charitable contributions totaled \$199,000 or \$99,500 in actual tax savings.
 If the tax breaks cannot be fully utilized in the year earned, the charitable deductions can be carried forward an additional five years.
 The easement also reduced the property's tax basis from \$160,000 (the purchase price) to \$68,000.
 (Tax basis is calculated by reducing the purchase price by the percentage change in the before and after easement appraised values.
 In this case, \$200,000 to \$85,000 is a 57.5% reduction which is applied to the \$160,000 purchase price.)
-After the first year, OGA used firewood and furniture revenue to finance the restoration and pay the property taxes.
+After the first year, Forever Redwood used firewood and furniture revenue to finance the restoration and pay the property taxes.
 The building rights to the parcel were sold in 2001 to pay off the property while still retaining 3/4ths of the ownership of the parcel.
 The investor has little additional cash investment in the property until the first sustainable timber harvest in the year 2021.

-Investor's Cash Breakdown: Invested: \$185,000 less tax savings of \$99,500 for a net cash investment of \$85,500.
-Although the property value is temporarily reduced, the investor understands that the forest management plan will greatly increase the ecological and economical value of the land over time.
-As OGA completes certain stages of the restoration work, the owner will deed 1/3rd of the future timber rights to OGA.
-By allowing OGA to share in future harvests, other forestland can be restored.
-The first harvest and on-site milling in 2021 is estimated to net over \$70,000.
+• Investor's Cash Breakdown: Invested: \$185,000 less tax savings of \$99,500 for a net cash investment of \$85,500.
+Although the property value is temporarily reduced, the investor understands that the forest management plan will greatly increase the ecological and economic value of the land over time.
+As Forever Redwood completes certain stages of the restoration work, the owner will deed 1/3rd of the future timber rights to Forever Redwood.
+By allowing Forever Redwood to share in future harvests, other forestland can be restored.
+The first harvest and onsite milling in 2021 is estimated to net over \$70,000.
 As forest volume and productivity continues to increase, future harvest values increase dramatically.
-For example, the second harvest in 2031 is estimated to net over \$165,000 (see spreadsheet on page 42).
+For example, the second harvest in 2031 is estimated to net over \$165,000.